kyma-project/community/concepts/observability-strategy/strategy.md

 ### Drawbacks

 At a first glance, the current solution provides a feature-rich end-to-end setup.
-However, at a second glance, users notice major drawbacks and usually need additional stacks.
+However, at a second glance, users notice major drawbacks that aren't a good fit for enterprise-grade software and usually require to bring an own backend.
 - Very limited integration possibilities to external systems.
 Integration is usually needed for different reasons, such as cross-cluster correlation, forensic analysis, or long-term storage.
 Kyma's integration points are not vendor-neutral.
 - Very limited configuration options for data enrichment and filtering.
 Users want to enrich the data with data relevant for their environments, like cluster names.
 Furthermore, they want to filter out irrelevant log lines or log attributes within a line to save resources and money in the backend.
 - Storage backends are non-scalable, so they can be used only in limited scenarios.
 Users cannot upgrade the backend into a scalable setup, nor integrate with other solutions.

 ## Requirements

-Integration (and with that, moving the focus away from in-cluster backends) is the key to open up the stack for a broad range of use cases.
+Integration (and with that, moving the focus away from providing backends) is the key to open up the stack for a broad range of use cases.
 Users can bring their own backends if they already use a commercial offering or run their own infrastructure.
 To name just a few advantages, the data can be stored outside the cluster in a managed offering, shared with the data of multiple clusters, and kept away from any tampering or deletion attempts by hackers.

 Providing ready-to-use in-cluster backends is necessarily opinionated, does not cover all usage scenarios, and does not fit into Kyma's goal of providing the Kubernetes building blocks to integrate into the the SAP ecosystem.
 Also, the licensing issues (particularly with Grafana and Loki, or Elasticsearch as an alternative backend technology) show that an opinionated stack is problematic.
 It's better to handle opinionation by integrating with actual managed services.

+Instrumentation and integration of telemetry data into external systems can be complex and is heterogenous.
+To simplify those tasks, Kyma will provide instrumentation conventions so that provided collectors can automatically pick up the data and make the integration problem a central aspect.

 ### Mandatory features